Getaway driver in robbery spree gets probation

 "I don't think she had much choice.
 She was fearful of him," said defense attorney Joel Daniels.

-Kloch placed Heather Jenkins to five years of probation.
-She still faces up to 21 years in prison for her convictions in Erie County when she returns before State Supreme Court Justice John L. Michalski Nov.
-4 for sentencing.
+Kloch placed Heather Jenkins on five years of probation.
+She still faces up to 21 years in prison for her convictions in Erie County when she returns before State Supreme Court Justice John L. Michalski for sentencing on Nov.
+4.

 Commented